Eugene Jarecki: Public policy

 As a public intellectual on U.S. domestic and international policy, Jarecki has appeared on a variety of national television programs including The Daily Show, The Colbert Report, Real Time with Bill Maher, Fox & Friends, and Charlie Rose.
 In 2010, he created the short film Move Your Money, encouraging Americans to move their banking from "too big to fail" banks into smaller community banks and credit unions.
 It became a viral sensation leading to an estimated 4 million Americans moving their money out of major banks.

-Jarecki is also the Founder and Executive director of The Eisenhower Project, an academic public policy group, dedicated, in the spirit of Dwight D. Eisenhower, to studying the forces that shape American foreign policy.
+Jarecki is also the founder and executive director of The Eisenhower Project, an academic public policy group, dedicated, in the spirit of Dwight D. Eisenhower, to studying the forces that shape American foreign policy.
 He has been a visiting fellow at Brown University's Watson Institute for International Studies and is the author of The American Way of War (2008), published by Simon & Schuster/Free Press.

 Jarecki has also participated as a speaker at several international conferences including Ted, Nantucket Project, and will.i.am's "TRANS4M" gathering for the i.am.angel Foundation.

 At the 2014 Nantucket Project, Jarecki conducted a public interview with WikiLeaks editor-in-chief Julian Assange as a hologram, beamed in to Nantucket from his place of asylum at the Ecuadorian Embassy in London.

 Jarecki wrote in The Guardian before the event, "it crosses my mind I may be abetting a crime or violating international extradition laws.
 But I reassure myself that, in this regard, the worldwide web remains a kind of wild wild west, and the virtual escape of a person is not (yet?) a crime."

 As a sequel to this interview, Jarecki publicly interviewed former U.S. Army soldier Chelsea Manning at the 2017 Nantucket Project, after her 35-year prison sentence was commuted by President Obama.
 In The Guardian, Jarecki wrote, "Manning sees connections in the duty of the soldier who uncovers high crimes, to the death of secrecy in the digital age, to the role of the individual in a society where privacy is as besieged as sexual orientation."

-In April 2020 Jarecki created the Trump Death Clock, a 56-foot billboard in Times Square, New York City, that shows a daily estimate of the total portion of U.S COVID-19 deaths resulting from President Trump and his administration's delayed response to the pandemic.
-The website www.TrumpDeathClock.com provides an up-to-the minute estimate.
-Visitors can learn more about the human cost of the administration's inaction between March 9 and 16, 2020, which epidemiologists have identified as a crucial period in the virus' exponential spread.
-The site reached over 200,000 visits in just its first few days of operation, and Jarecki published a Washington Post editorial explaining the math epidemiology behind the Clock's design.
+In April 2020, Jarecki created the Trump Death Clock, a 56-foot billboard in Times Square, New York City, that attributed U.S. COVID-19 deaths to Donald Trump and his administration's alleged delayed response to the pandemic.